sunray1/Auriculella-phylogeny/README.md

 - mafft
 - iqtree
+- raxml
 - clipkit
 - perl (for FASconCAT-G)
 - python (>=3.7) with `biopython`
 - jq
 - curl
 - nw_utils (for `nw_reroot`, `nw_condense`)

+partitionFinder is also included in the /scripts directory, though it is not managed by Conda.

 ## Setup